coderefinery/reproducible-research/_episodes/04-dependencies.md

 > ```
 > This will download all the packages listed in the `requirements.txt`
 > file (with matching versions) along with all dependencies.
-> The new environment also needs to be activated:
+> The new environment also needs to be activated.
+In MacOS
+> and Linux terminals, as well as in Anaconda Powershell on Windows,
+> this is done by:
 > ```shell
 > $ conda activate wordcount
 > ```
+> In GitBash under Windows, it's instead recommended to activate the
+> environment in the graphical Anaconda Navigator interface.
 > We now have (roughly) the same environment as specified by the
 > developers of the word-count project.
 But let's say we want to
 > extend this environment, and share it with colleagues: